USS Mercy (AH-8): Okinawa

 On 19 March Mercy reported to the 5th Fleet at Ulithi, Caroline Islands, for service during the Okinawa campaign, beginning with the landings 1 April.
 She arrived off Okinawa the morning of 19 April in company with to remain for four days at Hagushi Beach embarking patients despite frequent air raids and threat of kamikazes.
 The hospital ship then got underway for Saipan, Marianas Islands, 23 April.
-She made two more voyages to Okinąwa, returning from the latter to Saipan 24 May.
+She made two more voyages to Okinawa, returning from the latter to Saipan 24 May.

 Mercy next carried wounded from Leyte and Manila on two voyages to Biak, returning to Manila on 23 June for two months' duty as station hospital ship.
 On 19 August she embarked the 227th Station Hospital assigned to the Korean Occupation Forces, and three days later departed for Korea via Okinawa, arriving Jinsen 9 September.

 On 19 October the hospital ship departed for Manila and San Pedro, California, arriving 14 November.
 She got underway for the central Pacific 4 February 1946, arriving Pearl Harbor on 12 February for duty until 2 April when she returned to California.

 Mercy decommissioned at San Francisco, California, 17 May, was delivered to the War Department the same day, and transferred to the US Army 20 June for further service as a hospital ship.
 On 25 September 1946, she was struck from the Naval Vessel Register.

 Mercy received two battle stars for her World War II service.